-Fluid build-up around the lungs may be drained before mesothelioma is diagnosed or at the same time as the biopsy.
+Fluid build-up around the lungs may be drained before mesothelioma is diagnosed or at the same time as a biopsy.

 VATS with pleurectomy decortication

 When fluid is drained and talc pleurodesis is done during VATS, part or all of the outer layer of the pleura (parietal pleura) is removed.
-This is known as pleurectomy decortication or PD.
+This is known as pleurectomy decortication (PD).

-This may be done when the parietal pleura, which lines the chest wall, has become thick and inelastic.
+This may be done when the parietal pleura, which lines the chest wall, has become thick and stiff.

-Pain can last longer than after VATS, but the improvement in symptoms may make open surgery a worthwhile option if VATS has been unsuccessful or isn’t possible.
+Pain after having a thoracotomy can last longer than pain after having VATS, but the improvement in symptoms may make open surgery a worthwhile option if VATS has not been successful or if it isn’t possible.